-Deutsche Bank S.p.A. is the originator of the securitised assets, the funder of the special purpose vehicle and the issuer of the covered bonds; the Bank also acts as servicer:

-OB Covered Bond S.r.I. acts as a guarantor for the investors in the covered bonds to the extent of the assets transferred to it; the special purpose vehicle has been included in the banking group following authorisation from the Bank of Italy and is fully consolidated in accordance with the provisions of the interpretative document SIC 12 issued by the IASB (IFRS 10 from 2014); - the auditing company BDO Italia S.p.A. acts as Asset .
-Monitor;

-- Deutsche Bank AG London Branch is the counterparty with which the vehicle and the Bank have respectively entered into the asset swap, to protect the market value of the transferred assets, and the back-to-back swap for the management of the cash flows of the mortgages
+- Deutsche Bank S.p.A. is the originator of the securitised assets, the funder of the special purpose vehicle and the issuer of the covered bonds; the Bank - DB Covered Bond S.r.l. acts as a quarantor for the investors in the covered bonds to the extent of the assets transferred to it: the special purpose vehicle has been included in the banking group following authorisation from the Bank of Italy and is fully consolidated in accordance with the provisions of the interpretative document SIC 12 issued by the IASB (IFRS 10 from 2014); - the auditing company BDO Italia S.p.A. acts as Asset Monitor; Deutsche Bank AG London Branch is the counterparty with which the vehicle and the Bank have respectively entered into the asset swap, to protect the market value of the transferred assets, and the back-to-back swap for the management of the cash flows of the mortgages.